Today I want to share my perfect quarantine routine with you!

 That’s great!
 But that doesn’t mean you need to spend all day long texting on WhatsApp.

 Ask them how they’re doing, listen to what they have to say for 5-10 minutes, and then tell them you’re going to work on something and that you’ll talk later again.

 9. Get to work

-Depending on what you do for a living and on which stage of your personal development journey you are, you have 3 options of activities to focus on during quarantine:
+Depending on what you do for a living and on which stage of your personal development journey you are, you have three options of activities to focus on during quarantine:

-Option A (Step 1): Do a life audit and find out what you like and what you don’t like about your life
+Option A (Step 1): Fill out a page or two of the Self-Discovery Workbook, or do a life audit and find out what you like and what you don’t like about your life

 This isn’t something you do every day.